Here are 21 Italian foods and drinks to bring home with you after a holiday in Italy.

 Here you will find pasta in any and all possible shapes.
 Each one was developed to be served with a particular sauce and each one is tastier than any other pasta that you have ever tasted before.

 You will find a huge variety of pasta in all Italian supermarkets, delis, and even souvenir shops and duty-free shops.
 You may choose to pick a pack with pasta shaped like mini Coliseums and mini Towers of Pisa.
 Or you may pick a pack with a traditional pasta shape like fusilli or penne or even bigoli.

-When your pasta stash runs out, click here to buy Italian pasta from abroad.
+When your pasta stash runs out, click here to easily buy Italian pasta.

 Pastiglie Leone are one of Italy’s most iconic products.
 They are tiny pastilles that come in a myriad of different flavours.
 Each is packaged in a small box with exquisite Italian design.

 They make for a wonderful little gift, a tiny memento of Italy with all its colours, flavours, and appreciation of beauty.

 You will see Pastiglie Leone sold over Italy.
 In patisseries and delis, often there is a small stand by the till with the classic flavours and the latest limited editions.

 Better stock on Pastiglie Leone during your Italian trip as they can be difficult or costly to buy abroad.
 Still, click here to see what’s available online.